 Printed circuit boards, of course, are ideal for making multiple identical circuits, but are a lot of work for one circuit assembly.
 Granted, they do make a more "professional" looking assembly, but most of the time, the circuit is mounted inside a case or chassis anyway.

-Wire wrapping is an assembly technique that has long been overlooked by the home hobbyist.
+Wire wrapping is an assembly technique that is often overlooked by the home hobbyist.

 A little practice and a nominal investment will allow the hobbyist to add this new tool to the old "bag o' tricks."
 NV